prrockzed/nvimDev/INSTALL.md

 ---
 ## Troubleshooting Problems

--**Issue**: Neovim Does not Start
+- **Issue**: Neovim Does not Start

--**Solution**: Ensure That Neovim is Installed Correctly And That Path is Added to Your Environmental Variables
+- **Solution**: Ensure That Neovim is Installed Correctly And That Path is Added to Your Environmental Variables

   To add Neovim to your PATH on Linux/MacOS,

   open your .bashrc or .zshrc file and add the following line:

   export PATH=$PATH:/usr/local/bin/nvim

--**Issue**: Plugins Not Loading
+- **Issue**: Plugins Not Loading

--**Solution**: Make sure all dependencies are installed, including ripgrep and any required fonts.
+- **Solution**: Make sure all dependencies are installed, including ripgrep and any required fonts.
 You can install ripgrep with:

--On Ubuntu/Debian
+- On Ubuntu/Debian
  ```sh
 sudo apt install ripgrep
 ```

--On MacOS
+- On MacOS
  ```sh
 brew install ripgrep
 ```

--**Issue**: Virtualization not enabled
+- **Issue**: Virtualization not enabled

--**Solution**: Check if virtualization is enabled in the BIOS/UEFI settings.
+- **Solution**: Check if virtualization is enabled in the BIOS/UEFI settings.
 Enable it if necessary, and ensure that WSL or any other virtualization-dependent features are properly set up

 ## Clone (Windows)
 Here are the instructions for cloning the repository on a Windows system:

--Install Git for Windows.
+- Install Git for Windows.

--Open Git Bash or Command Prompt as Administrator.
+- Open Git Bash or Command Prompt as Administrator.

--Use the following command to clone the repository into the correct directory:
+- Use the following command to clone the repository into the correct directory:

 ```sh
 git clone https://github.com/prrockzed/nvimDev.git
  %USERPROFILE%\.config\nvim
 ```

--Make sure to add Neovim to your system's
+- Make sure to add Neovim to your system's
   PATH variable:

-  -Right-click on "This PC" or "Computer" in      File Explorer, then select Properties.
+  - Right-click on "This PC" or "Computer" in      File Explorer, then select Properties.

-  -Click Advanced system settings and then         Environment Variables.
+  - Click Advanced system settings and then         Environment Variables.

-  -Under System Variables, find the Path           variable, select it, and click Edit.
+  - Under System Variables, find the Path           variable, select it, and click Edit.

-  -Add the path to Neovim's installation             folder (e.g., C:\Program                     Files\Neovim\bin) and                        click OK
+  - Add the path to Neovim's installation             folder (e.g., C:\Program                     Files\Neovim\bin) and                        click OK

 ## Clone (Linux/MacOS/WSL)